Yarden-zamir/me/Protocol MOVE.md

 ## Public Self
 I want to be more open to the outside world, in a passive way.
 Right now to interact with the world I need to go out of my way, I want the default to be more public and ready for interaction

-publishing my writing by default is one way to do it, even though it scares me, I think it should be done.
-This feeds with my [[friction]] theory
+[[Public by default|publishing my writing by default]] is one way to do it, even though it scares me, I think it should be done.
+This feeds with my [[Action Potential model|friction]] theory

 dancing in contact is also one way to do it
 hooks:: |